Brent Grimes: 2014

 On March 3, 2014, the Miami Dolphins signed Grimes to a four-year, $32 million contract that includes $16 million guaranteed and a signing bonus of $6 million.
 The contract is only guaranteed for the first two seasons and includes an option for the Dolphins to opt-out of the contract in 2016 or 2017.

 Defensive coordinator Kevin Coyle retained Grimes as a starting cornerback, alongside Cortland Finnegan.
 Grimes and Finnegan drew comparisons for their small school pedigree as both entered the league in 2006, stood at 5'10", and became Pro Bowl cornerbacks.

 In Week 6, he collected a season-high seven solo tackles and broke up a pass in a 27–24 loss to the Green Bay Packers.
 On October 26, 2014, Grimes made three combined tackles, a pass deflection, and returned an interception for a touchdown during a 27–13 win at the Jacksonville Jaguars in Week 8.
 Grimes intercepted a pass attempt by quarterback Blake Bortles, that was intended for wide receiver Cecil Shorts, in the third quarter.
 The touchdown marked his second career pick six.
 In Week 9, he made three solo tackles, broke up two passes, and intercepted two passes by Philip Rivers as the Dolphins routed the San Diego Chargers 37–0.
 He received the AFC Defensive Player of the Week for his performance.
 The following week, Grimes made two combined tackles, two pass deflections, and an interception during a 20–16 loss at the Detroit Lions in Week 10.
 He made an impressive one-handed interception off a pass attempt by Matthew Stafford that was originally intended for wide receiver Calvin Johnson in the second quarter.
 His interception was his fourth pick in the last three games.
 On December 23, 2014, it was announced that Grimes was selected to his second consecutive Pro Bowl.
 He finished the 2014 season with 57 combined tackles (47 solo), 12 pass deflections, five interceptions, and a touchdown in 16 games and 16 starts.
-On January 25, 2015, Grimes started in the 2015 Pro Bowl as part of Team Carter and recorded three solo tackles, five pass deflections, and an interception in their 32–28 victory over Team Irvin.